 - a.
-Dedicated, clean, soil-free bailers will be used for each well to be developed. - b.
+Dedicated, clean, soil-free bailers will be used for each well. - b.
 The water level will be measured and recorded to the nearest 0.01." - c.
 Well water will be bailed and collected in a 5-gallon pail (emptied into a 55-gal drum as needed) until the turbidity criteria (50 NTU) is met, a minimum of 3 well volumes is evacuated, and/or the well does not recharge.
-Field parameters (turbidity, pH, specific conductance, ORP) will be measured at the beginning, at 1.5 gallons and before laboratory sampling.
+Field parameters (turbidity, pH, specific conductance, ORP) will be measured at the beginning, at 50% of purge volume gallons and before laboratory sampling.
 Field measurements and observations will be recorded in a field form. - d.
-At the conclusion of purging, groundwater samples will be collected in appropriate containers provided by the laboratory for analysis - analytical parameters for groundwater samples are listed in Table 3.
+At the conclusion of purging, groundwater samples will be collected in appropriate containers provided by the laboratory for analysis.
 All sample containers for analysis will be certified clean by the laboratory.
 The samples will be labeled and placed in coolers containing ice bags for shipment to the laboratory. - e.
 A laboratory-provided chain of custody will be completed for the samples and included with the shipment to the laboratory.
 In the event a local laboratory is utilized, all sample coolers will be properly packed with ice, and dropped off at the laboratory on the day of sampling.
 In the event an out-of-town laboratory is used, the sample coolers will be properly packed with ice, secured and shipped for overnight delivery. - f.
 The evacuated well water will be staged in 55-gallon drums for disposal following receipt of analytical results.
-The drums will be drained in unpaved an area of the site with industrial fill in the event the groundwater samples do not show elevated contaminant levels.
+The drums will be drained in an unpaved area of the site in the event the groundwater samples do not show elevated contaminant levels.
 Otherwise, a 5-gallon pail with granular activated carbon will be used to filter out organics and particulate from the purge water before draining it on to the unpaved area.